Leroy George: Melbourne Victory

 Melbourne Victory announced that George had signed a one-year deal with the club on 16 September 2017.

 He played a key role in the Victory's championship winning season, scoring 9 goals, and registering a league high 14 assists.

 His successful season saw him crowned as the 2017-18 Victory Medallist with 53 votes.

 Baniyas

 In July 2018, George signed with UAE First Division League club Baniyas.

 Fortuna Sittard

 On 26 January 2021, Fortuna Sittard announced that they had signed George for the remainder of the season.
 George made his debut two days after signing against RKC Waalwijk coming off the bench in a 2–1 win.

 De Treffers

 On 27 August 2021, he joined De Treffers in the Dutch third tier.

 International career

-George was called up for the Netherlands under-21 team various times in 2007 and 2008 by national team coach, Foppe de Haan, but only managed to play once.
+George was called up for the Netherlands under-21 team various times in 2007 and 2008 by national team coach, Foppe de Haan, but only managed to play twice.

 Having been born in Paramaribo in Suriname, George was eligible to play for the Surinamese national team.
 He was called up for the Parbo Bier Cup in 2009 with a mixed team of Surinamese and Dutch-Surinamese players.